-Environmental monitoring data is input into a Conceptual Site Model (CSM) on a periodic frequency.
-The CSM provides an understanding of how a contaminant release may be observed and measured currently in the site environment, and identifies the fate and transport of the contaminant in the future.
+Environmental monitoring data is input into a CSM on a periodic frequency.
+The CSM provides an understanding of how a contaminant release may be observed and measured currently in the site environment and identifies the fate and transport of the contaminant in the future.
 The model incorporates what is known about the site's hydrogeology, existing and past site activities that may have resulted in contaminant releases to the environment, the locations of those releases, the contaminants of concern, their fate and transport within the environment, and the receptors of those contaminants.

-Based upon current and historical operations, the facility has established defined Operable Units (OUs).
+Based upon current and historical operations, the facility has established defined OUs.
 The characteristics of each OU, combined with the CSM, inform the sampling and monitoring program.

 Issues identified through the environmental sampling and monitoring programs are entered into the CAP described in Section 3.8 of this License Application.
-Assessment of the data follows the remediation process described in Section 11.1.1 of this License Application.
+An environmental data management process defines how data is managed and controlled at the site.
+This process includes receipt of field data, laboratory analytical results and outputs of the site's CSM.
+This process directs appropriate action based on the environmental data results and detects potential trends with the environmental monitoring program.
+The process outlines actions that the site will take based on sample results for various environmental media.
+When determined necessary, the remediation process described in Section 11.1.1 of this License Application is followed.